ansys/pyacp/doc/source/user_guide/howto/visualize_model.rst

     The color scheme used in this plot for the various components matches the ACP GUI.

-    Showing mesh data
+    Showing the mesh data
     ~~~~~~~~~~~~~~~~~

-    In general, the mesh data relating to a specific ACP object can be accessed using the ``elemental_data`` and ``nodal_data`` attributes.
+    Access the mesh data related to a specific ACP object using the ``elemental_data`` and ``nodal_data`` attributes.
 These attributes represent either scalar or vector data.

     Scalar data
     '''''''''''

-    Scalar data can be converted to a PyVista mesh using the :meth:`get_pyvista_mesh <.ScalarData.get_pyvista_mesh>` method.
-The base model mesh needs to be passed to this method.
+    You can convert Scalar data to a PyVista mesh using the :meth:`get_pyvista_mesh <.ScalarData.get_pyvista_mesh>` method.
+This method requires the base model mesh.

-    For example, we can plot the total thickness of the model using the following code:
+    For example, you may plot the total thickness of the model using the following code:

     .. pyvista-plot::